 SECTION 9-2 CONTINUATION OF GOVERNMENT AND ADMINISTRATION.

-Except as otherwise provided in this charter, following a charter amendment all town agencies shall continue to perform their duties until reselected, or until successors to their respective positions are duly appointed or elected and qualified, or until their duties have been transferred and assumed by another agency as so provided.
+Except as otherwise provided in this charter, following a charter amendment all city agencies shall continue to perform their duties until reselected, or until successors to their respective positions are duly appointed or elected and qualified, or until their duties have been transferred and assumed by another agency as so provided.

 SECTION 9-3 TRANSFER OF RECORDS AND PROPERTY.

-All records, property and equipment whatsoever of any town agency, or part thereof, the powers and duties of which are assigned in whole or in part to another town agency pursuant to a charter amendment, shall be transferred forthwith to such agency.
+All records, property and equipment whatsoever of any city agency, or part thereof, the powers and duties of which are assigned in whole or in part to another city agency pursuant to a charter amendment, shall be transferred forthwith to such agency.

 SECTION 9-4 CONTINUATION OF PERSONNEL.